Using the AV Equipment at the Lectern, that we have available for use within our Centrally Timetabled Teaching Rooms

 The Lectern is the primary area for teaching and presenting within a teaching room.
 In most spaces, lecterns are also the hub for interacting with AV within a room.
 Other technology such as the AV Control Touchpanels, Fixed Computer, Document Camera, Touch Screen Monitor are found mounted to the Lectern.

-The positioning of a lectern is to facilitate eye contact when facing an audience, people generally use lecterns while standing but some lecterns may have adjustable height to improve posture and provide better accessible access.
+The positioning of a lectern is to facilitate eye contact when facing an audience, people generally use lecterns while standing but some lecterns may have adjustable height to improve posture and provide better accessibility.

 There are multiple types of lectern depending upon the size of a particular space or the technologies within a room.
 See more information on different Lectern Types.